 - Looking after your mental health

 - Look inside your body

 Out of the 5 books, we were sent this was the first one Freddie chose to read.
 He has shown such an interest in history since he has been homeschooled and loves learning about the different eras.
 He has studied the Tudors and Ancient Greeks in great depth but is absolutely fascinated by it.

-This book starts at the Ancient World from the Ice Age, then to the Medieval World from the 450s, next to the Early Modern World from the 1450s, and then straight up to the Modern World from the 1750s.
+This book starts with the Ancient World from the Ice Age, then to the Medieval World from the 450s, next to the Early Modern World from the 1450s, and then straight up to the Modern World from the 1750s.